Total Processing > Blog > Payments > Payment gateways explained: Everything you need to know

 Costs

-All businesses can expect to pay a setup charge, transactional fees and a monthly fee for payment gateway services.
+All businesses can expect to pay a setup fee, transactional fees and a monthly fee for payment gateway services.
 Beware of chargebacks, as these can also incur an additional fee.
-However, the best payment gateways will guard against risky transactions that could result in chargebacks, which is why you should choose a quality solution which is equipped with high level fraud prevention technology.
+However, the best payment gateways will guard against risky transactions that could result in these disputes, which is why you should choose a quality solution that is equipped with high-level fraud prevention technology.

 Security

-Security is absolutely essential when taking payments online, for the safety of both parties.
-Payment gateways must comply with the Payment Card Industry Data Security Standard (PCI DSS), which stipulates that all card data must be stored and processed in a secure environment.
-There are several levels of PCI compliance, depending on the number of payments you process in a year.
-For high risk merchants such as those looking for a CBD payment gateway, increased safety authentication is invaluable.
+Security is absolutely essential when taking payments online, for the safety of both the merchant and the consumer.
+Payment gateways must comply with the Payment Card Industry Data Security Standard (PCI DSS), which requires all card data to be stored and processed in a secure environment.
+There are several levels of PCI compliance, depending on your business model and the number of payments you process in a year.
+For high-risk merchants, such as those looking for a CBD payment gateway, increased safety authentication is invaluable.

-This is to ensure that customer data and card information is secure and that your business is not susceptible to a data breach.
-If you don’t ensure you are PCI compliant, not only could you face huge fines, but your business reputation could also be at stake.
-Customers are unlikely to buy from a brand where customer details have been stolen.
+This is to ensure that customer data and card information are protected and that your business is not susceptible to a data breach.
+If you don’t ensure you are PCI compliant, not only could you face huge fines, but you could risk your reputation.
+Therefore, choosing a secure payment gateway with a high level of encryption will help to keep customer data safe.

 Fraud prevention

-Ecommerce sites are particularly susceptible to fraud, simply because the customer doesn’t have to be physically present to make a purchase.
-There’s been a rise in ‘digital shoplifting’, where customers order an item, have it delivered, and then use a chargeback to recover the money they’ve spent – often by claiming the item never arrived.
+E-commerce sites are particularly vulnerable to fraud, simply because the customer doesn’t have to be physically present to make a purchase.
+There’s been a rise in ‘digital shoplifting’, where customers order an item, have it delivered and then use a chargeback to recover the money they’ve spent – often by claiming the item never arrived.
+In fact, in 2022, 23% of consumers admitted to unnecessarily disputing purchases!

 With this in mind, it’s essential that you safeguard your business against fraudulent transactions.
 A payment gateway needs to come equipped with a fraud protection suite to give you extra security against this growing problem.